RamChilla/vue-bingopicker/README.md

 # Vue Bingo Ball Picker

-This is a bingo number picker made during the Covid-19 pandemic.
+A bingo number picker made with Vue.js during the Covid-19 pandemic.
+You'll need your own cards and dabbers, and use this to select the bingo numbers.

-My girlfriend planned a bingo style game for us to play but didn't have a ball picker.
+My girlfriend planned a bingo style game for us to play but didn't have a bingo ball picker.
 Since I'm just learning Vue.js and Vuetify,
 I figured this would be a good opportunity to use it.